 - 6.13.1 Reported malfunctions are considered failures only when they can be reproduced after flight.
-When a failure is found, the officials may ask the competitor to provide her GPS equipment to substitute the missing track information.
-Not carrying the official logger in the basket or not turning it on does not constitute logger malfunction. - 6.13.2 In case both the official track log and the competitor's GPS are not providing the necessary information to establish a result, the competitor will not receive a result based on track points.
-Marker results will be penalized up to 200 task points when no official or approved track log is available.
-It is therefore in the competitor's interest to equip herself with a GPS that provides track information usable for scoring (position, altitude and time in accordance with II.22) and use the same set-up (sampling time interval, map datum, minimum track point memory, etc. in accordance with II.17) as the official logger.
-A competitor's backup logger recording GPS altitude only is permitted.
-Results based on a backup logger using GPS altitude will not be grounds for protest. - 6.13.3 An electronic mark recorded by a competitor's GPS equipment can only be used if the equipment has been approved by the Director before the flight or specific rules under Section II have been followed.
-Otherwise the competitor will be scored to her nearest electronic mark of the official logger, nearest physical mark or landing position, whichever is best.
+When a failure is found, the officials may ask the competitor to provide his GPS equipment to substitute the missing track information.
+Not carrying the official logger in the basket or not turning it on does not constitute logger malfunction. - 6.13.2 If the official logger is not carried in flight, not turned on or turned on after launch, but an approved GPS (see 6.9.2) with a usable track is provided, the competitor will receive a penalty of up to 200 task points on the first task of the flight for a first offense.
+A competitor penalized under this rule cannot achieve a score less than Group B. - Subsequent offenses will be penalized by no result on logger results and up to 200 task points on marker results. - 6.13.3 In case both the official track log and the competitor's GPS are not providing the necessary information to establish a result, the competitor will not receive a result based on track points.
+Marker results will be penalized 200 task points when no official or approved track log is available.
+It is therefore in the competitor's interest to equip himself with a GPS that provides track information usable for scoring (position, altitude and time in accordance with II.22) and use the same set-up (sampling time interval, map datum, minimum track point memory, etc. in accordance with II.17) as the official logger.
+A competitor's backup logger recording either GPS or barometric altitude is permitted.
+Results based on a backup logger with a different altitude setting will not be grounds for protest. - 6.13.4 An electronic mark recorded by a competitor's GPS equipment can only be used if the equipment has been approved by the Director before the flight or specific rules under Section II have been followed.
+Otherwise the competitor will be scored to his nearest electronic mark of the official logger, nearest physical mark or landing position, whichever is best.
 A score to a track point will not be made.

-CHAPTER 7 - MAPS
+CHAPTER 7-MAPS